 When installing a radon mitigation system, fire safety usually isn’t top of mind.
 However, it’s important for mitigators to ensure that radon systems do not interfere with fire-resistant structures.
 Today we’ll discuss firewalls, firestop collars, and proper installation.
-You can also watch a video on proper firestop collar installation here.

 What is a firewall?